project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

 Building for Feature Engineering
 ================================

+Machine learning models are only as good as the data that is used to train them.
+A key characteristic of good training data is that it is provided in a way that is optimized for learning and generalization.
+The process of putting together the data in this optimal format is known in the industry as feature transformation using feature engineering.

+After selection, based on your application background knowledge and data analysis, you might decide which data fields (or features) are important to include in the input data.
+Once you have decided on which fields to include, you transform these features to help the learning process.
+Transformations add background experience to the input data, enabling the machine learning model to benefit from this experience.

 This new component works in exactly the same way as the selection component, whereby we create the instance pertinent to the intentions, give it a location to retrieve data from, the source, and where to